StackExchange/stack-blog/_posts/2015-07-20-why-are-there-so-many-programming-languages.markdown

 Underlying this fact is that all of these languages are *Turing complete*.
 That’s a highfalutin computer science term which states, essentially, that any language is capable of creating any program.

 In a sense, at their most foundational level, these languages are all the same.
 But on the surface, they vary a lot.
-This is where utility come in.
+This is where utility comes in.

 ### Utility